pilleatus/orientdb-tutorial-distributed-database/gitbook/set_up_ddbms.md

     1: 172.17.0.2:eu
     2: 172.17.0.4:usa

-Now you can choose to with of the three Databases we want to connect.
+Now you can choose to which of the three Databases we want connect to.
-When you input '2' the application will connect to the usa docker with ip 172.17.0.4.
+When you input '2' the application will connect to the usa docker-container with the ip 172.17.0.4.
 Lets look in the source code of the method connection() in Manager.java:

-To make a remote connection to a database we use the keyword "remote:", there is also a possibility to connect to a local DB with "plocal:/DBName":
+To make a connection over IP to a database we use the keyword "remote:".
+For authentication we use the user 'root' and the password 'root'.
+If you have choosen an other password, by setting up the docker-container you have to change it accordingly.

 <pre style="background-color:#E0E6F8">String sDBName = "WebShopDB";